ruqyahbd/muhammadtim.com/programme.md

 ####Pre-conditions for treatment:

 * That the patient directs all of their worship to Allāh alone, without giving a share of Allah's rights to anyone or anything else; trusting in Allāh completely and recognising that there is no cure except from Allāh.
+* That the patient is strict in following the Sunnah of the Messenger of Allāh صلى الله عليه وسلم to the best of their ability, and turns away from anything which opposes it, including forms of dhikr and protection that were not sanctioned by the Prophet صلى الله عليه وسلم or practised by his companions (may Allāh be pleased with them).
 * That the patient is not in the possession of a ta'weez.
 * That the patient's house is - to the best of their ability - free of pictures and photographs of animate objects, as well as other things that attract the shaytaan.
 * That the patient is praying all of the five obligatory prayers every single day, on time, without *qadaa* (making up the prayers after their time has passed).